LaurenzDemey/RMusic/exercises.md

 ## 2B. lazy load

-### todo presentation material

-- how to lazy load module
-- not lazy load initial route
-- different ways to create modules

 ### What we want to do

 We want to optimize code using lazy loading + add more structure